Texoma Senior Men's Golf

 TSMGT was formed in 2001 by Preston Jameson.
 He ran it until 2006 when he turned it over to Ed Tigrett who had joined the tour in 2002.
-Ed ran it until May of 2014 when he handed it over to John Moore who joined the tour in 2007 and continues to manage it at present.
+Ed ran it until May of 2014 when he handed it over to John Moore who joined the tour in 2007.
+John Moore ran it until 2017 when he handed it over to John Andrews who joined the tour in 2014 and continues to manage it at present.
 Preston got it started and Ed took it over and built it to what it is today.
 The tour was originated in the Wichita Falls, TX area and has branched out as far North as Marlow, OK, as far East as the Lake Texoma area.

 JOINING THE TOUR

 To join the tour you must have had your 50th birthday.
 You will be required to pay a $25.00 annual membership fee at the first tournament you enter and an entry fee at each tournament you play, the amount varies by course.
 You must be a seasoned golfer and have a good general knowledge of and a healthy respect for the USGA rules of golf.
 You must also possess a desire to enter into friendly competition with likeminded players of your own skill level.
 Most of our players have been on the tour many years and are very even tempered and easy to get along with and we would expect the same of you.
 Any disputes should be brought to and decided by the director.